Raleigh IceCaps

 The Raleigh IceCaps were a professional minor league ice hockey team based in Raleigh, North Carolina.
 They joined the East Coast Hockey League in 1991, bringing a pro hockey team to the state's capital for the first time.
 Over seven seasons, the IceCaps cultivated a dedicated regional following and served as a development stop on the path to higher leagues.
 In 1998, the franchise moved to Augusta, Georgia and was reborn as the Augusta Lynx after the National Hockey League arrived in the region.
 Although the team never captured a division title or league championship, its tenure laid the groundwork for hockey in Raleigh.

 History

 Founding and early years (1991 to 1994)

 Organized as Raleigh Hockey Inc. under the leadership of Miles Wolff and Pete Bock.
 They adopted colours of blue, silver, black, and white.
 Wolff, known for his success in minor‑league baseball, and Bock, former general manager of the Durham Bulls, brought complementary expertise in sports promotion and operations to the new hockey venture.

 1991–92 season

-Raleigh started play in the 1991–92 season,under head coach Kurt Kleinendorst, the roster featured twenty‑four Canadian players, twenty‑three Americans and one Slovakian recruit.
+Raleigh started play in the 1991–92 season, under head coach Kurt Kleinendorst, the roster featured twenty‑four Canadian players, twenty‑three Americans and one Slovakian recruit.
 The club finished with a 25–33–6 record, scoring 228 goals in 64 games (3.56 per game) and drawing an average of 4,773 fans per home contest.
-Although they missed the Kelly Cup playoffs, the inaugural campaign established hockey’s viability in Raleigh.
+The IceCaps reached the Kelly Cup playoffs in their inaugural season, losing to the Hampton Roads Admirals in the first round, and the inaugural campaign established hockey’s viability in Raleigh.